 Here what others have to say about outdoor recreation offerings in Sonoma County:

 Sonoma County's Outdoor Recreation sector is comprised of more than 350 outdoor recreational businesses, including biking, hiking, golfing, water sports, and equestrian activities.
 The County is also home to nationally-recognized outdoor recreation manufacturers, including CamelBak, Marmot, BUFF USA, Moose Boats, and Yuba Bikes.

 The continued success of the county’s tourism industry and our local economy relies heavily on our ability to create unique experiences that not only attracts new visitors, but encourages them to return.

 EDB Sector Support

-In 2017, the EDB partnered with local tourism and outdoor recreation businesses to launch an Outdoor Recreation Business Council to address key issues and emerging opportunities within this sector.
-The key goals of the Council are to:
+In 2018, the EDB partnered with outdoor recreation businesses to form the first-ever Outdoor Recreation Business Council.
+The key goals are to:

 - Spotlight the importance of outdoor recreation sector in Sonoma County

-- Support and grow outdoor sector by providing networking and development opportunities
+- Support and grown the outdoor sector by providing networking and development opportunities

 - Help brand Sonoma County as a premier destination to experience outdoor activities